 Being that I am using flavorful San Marzano tomatoes (<–amazon link) to create a thick sauce without any flour addition, I opted for the red wine in my recipe.
 Feel free to go for a dry white wine if your heart so desires.
 I’m particularly fond of red, and look at that beauty, right ?
 In any case, the more you reduce the wine sauce the more it will thicken.

-I absolutely swear by this easy Italian Chicken Cacciatore recipe, it is not just to die for delicious but it is also healthy.
+I absolutely swear by this easy recipe, it is not just to die for delicious but it is also healthy.
 I skipped browning the meat and skipped on the flour.
 It really isn’t necessary and not all that healthy.

-When you braise the chicken drumsticks or thighs cacciatore style, you won’t end up with crispy skin regardless if you brown it or not, and that is fantastic news in a tender fall off the bone hunter style stew, right?!
+When you braise the drumsticks or thighs cacciatore style, you won’t end up with crispy skin regardless if you brown it or not, and that is fantastic news in a tender fall off the bone stew, right?!

 Ideally served over creamy polenta, but egg noodles pasta, potatoes and rice are also common side dishes.

-Tip for making the best Italian Chicken Cacciatore recipe:
+Tip for making the best Italian Chicken Cacciatore:

 Splurge just a little bit on wild mushrooms at the market.
 Because flavor, flavor and more flavor!